-Multiple Sclerosis is also discussed to correlate with oxidative stress.
-It is unclear whether oxidative stress is the cause or more the consequence of MS. But it seems like oxidative stress has a very negative influence on disease progression.
+Multiple sclerosis is discussed to be associated with oxidative stress.
+It is unclear whether oxidative stress is the cause or more the consequence of MS, but it seems like oxidative stress has a very negative influence on the progression of the disease.

 What is MS?

 MS is a chronic inflammation of a specific part of nerve cells in the brain.

 An immune process might be involved, which then leads to the typical lesions of the brain.

 Diagnostics: typical clinical signs, MRI to show brain lesions, maybe lumbar puncture and neurophysiological testing.

 Therapy is all about treating symptoms.
 So far there is no cure for MS.